ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 *Dataset* stores samples and the corresponding labels while the *DataLoader* wraps an iterable over the *Dataset*.
 Once a *DataLoader* wraps over the *Dataset* it can support automated batching, sampling shuffling and multiprocess data loading.

-The code below downloads the FashionMNIST dataset, notice the `train=True` this means what is downloaded (training data in this instance).
-To get test data we can set `train=False`
+e.g. The code below downloads the FashionMNIST dataset, notice the `train=True` this means what is downloaded (training data in this instance).
+To not retrive training data we can set `train=False`

 ```python